More and More

 Beardmore Subaru includes a dog park and a dog lobby, due to research that Subaru owners are often loyal dog owners.
 In fact, the company recently added a second dog park because the park is so popular the grass was getting trampled.
 Subaru owners’ love of pets also keeps the dealership donating to pet organizations.
 One recent organization to receive their generosity was the Good Life Bulldog Rescue.

-While the auto owning industry has been good for her, she said the auto business is great for
+While the auto owning industry has been good for her, she said the auto business is great for any woman.

 A fifth generation Beardmore certainly enjoys aspects of working for the family business.